Anne Fausto-Sterling: Reception

 Historian of science Evelynn M. Hammonds describes Fausto-Sterling as one of the most influential feminist scientists of her generation.
-Reviewing Myths of Gender in the Los Angeles Times, Elaine Kendall writes that "Her most dramatic and valuable chapters concentrate upon the lingering educational misapprehensions operating to keep women away from the 'hard' sciences and out of such lucrative fields as engineering, sidetracking them instead into lower-paying careers in the humanities or in the 'nurturant' professions."
+Reviewing Myths of Gender in the Los Angeles Times, Elaine Kendall writes that "Her most dramatic and valuable chapters concentrate upon the lingering educational misapprehensions operating to keep women away from the 'hard' sciences and out of such lucrative fields as engineering, sidetracking them instead into lower-paying careers in the humanities or the 'nurturant' professions."
 Publishers Weekly describes Fausto-Sterling's work as "insightful", stating that Sexing the Body "offers profound challenges to scientific research, the creation of social policy and the future of feminist and gender theory."

-Fausto-Sterling’s sexual continuum argument has not gained the same prominence in the biological sciences as it has in gender studies.
+Fausto-Sterling's sexual continuum argument has not gained the same prominence in the biological sciences as it has in gender studies.
 French anthropologist Priscille Touraille called Fausto-Sterling an isolated case which has failed to create a consensus or controversy among biologists.
 Physician and psychologist Leonard Sax criticized Fausto-Sterling's theory of a sexual continuum.
 He also argued that her claim that around 1.7% of births are intersex is incorrect, because most of the conditions she considered intersex are not considered intersex from a clinical perspective.
-Philosopher of science David N. Stamos argued that Fausto-Sterling's theory of a sexual continuum is problematic because sex, for Stamos, is defined by gamete type.
-The psychologist Suzanne Kessler, in her book Lessons from the Intersexed, criticized Fausto-Sterling's analysis in "The Five Sexes" because it "still gives genitals...primary signifying status and ignores the fact that in the everyday world gender attributions are made without access to genital inspection."
+Philosopher of science David N. Stamos has criticized Fausto-Sterling's theory of a sexual continuum, arguing that sex is defined by gamete type.
+Fausto-Sterling has described these modern definitions of intersexuality as a historically recent innovation aimed at defining intersexuality out of existence.

+The psychologist Suzanne Kessler, in her book Lessons from the Intersexed, criticized Fausto-Sterling's analysis in "The Five Sexes" because it "still gives genitals [...] primary signifying status and ignores the fact that in the everyday world gender attributions are made without access to genital inspection."
 Kessler further commented that "What has primacy in everyday life is the gender that is performed, regardless of the flesh's configuration under the clothes."
-In a later paper titled "The Five Sexes, Revisited", Fausto-Sterling wrote that she now agreed with Kessler's objections to the five-sex theory.
+In a later paper titled "The Five Sexes, Revisited", Fausto-Sterling wrote that she now agreed with Kessler's objections to the five-sex theory, and believed that sexual diversity might instead fit into a broader picture of possibilities for each social gender.

+The founding of the Intersex Society of North America (ISNA) was announced in response to Fausto-Sterling's 1993 writings about intersex traits, and the ISNA's successor organization, interACT, cites her estimate of intersex prevalence.